 - A minimum GPA of 3.0 (both cumulative and per term), or "Pass" in each Pass/Fail course, is required for good standing in any graduate program in WCHP.
 Falling below that standard at any time will result in a referral to the Student Development Committee (SDC) for a review and placement on Academic Probation at a minimum (see III.C.2.b.i).
-Failure to return to good standing for the subsequent two terms (semester) will result in dismissal from the program. - A course grade of "C-" or below in a graded course or "Fail" in a Pass/Fail course, will result in an immediate referral to the SDC for review and may result in a delay in the student's progress, placement on probation, and/or additional consequences and specific requirements as recommended by the SDC. - 3.
-Students who earn a grade of "C+" or "C" in any course or "Fail" in a pass/fail course will be referred at a minimum for Academic Advising. - 4.
-A grade of "B" or better, or "Pass" in a Pass/Fail course must be achieved in any course taken for a second time, (A course may be retaken only one time.) - 5.
-Students who receive more than one F will be automatically dismissed from the program. - Students who receive an F in the first semester of a two semester course may not take the second semester of that course until the first semester is repeated or the failing grade is otherwise resolved.
+Failure to return to good standing within the timeframe determined by the SDC will result in dismissal from the program. - 2.
+A "B -" or better is required for all required (non-elective) courses.
+A student who receives a grade of below a B- in a required course must retake the course and receive a B or higher grade.
+If the student does not receive a B or higher the second time in a required course, the Student Development Committee will recommend dismissal from the program.
+Students will have one chance to retake a course. - 3.
+Students who are required to re-take an elective course due to an unsatisfactory grade can either re-take the same elective or take another elective in its place.
+The student must receive a B or higher grade when retaking or replacing a previously taken elective or the SDC will recommend dismissal from the program.
+Any course can only be taken twice. - 4.
+A course grade of "C+" or below in a graded course or "Fail" in a Pass/Fail course, will result in an immediate referral to academic advising for review and may result in a delay in the student's progress, placement on probation, and/or additional consequences and specific requirements as recommended by the SDC.
+The advisor will determine a course of action that may include a referral to the SDC for review.
+Any WF/F will result in an automatic referral to the SDC for an educational review.

+- 5. Students who receive more than one WF/F will be automatically dismissed from the program.
+No educational review will be held for the second WF/F. A WF will be treated the same as an F. - 6.
+Students who receive a WF/F in the first semester of a two semester course may not take the second semester of that course until the first semester is repeated and a grade of B or better is achieved, or the failing grade is otherwise resolved.